 - What further risk prevention strategies should be undertaken

 All local authorities must have a safeguarding adults board.
 Its purpose is to:

-- conduct safeguarding adult reviews when there are concerns about how the authorities have responded, or it is suspected that an adult has suffered severe abuse or neglect or has died as a result of abuse or neglect.
+- Conduct safeguarding adult reviews when there are concerns about how the authorities have responded.
+Or if it's suspected that an adult has suffered severe abuse or neglect or has died as a result of abuse or neglect

 The board is made up of: